Meet the Little Green Pig team!

 Laura Wilkinson, workshop leader

-After time as a journalist and copywriter now Laura writes stories.
-She has published five novels for adults (two under a pseudonym) and numerous short stories.
-Her next novel is published in June 2017.
-Alongside writing, she works with young people in schools developing literacy skills and runs workshops on craft.
-Over the past six years she’s worked as a developmental editor and mentor.
+After time as a journalist and copywriter, Laura now writes stories.
+She has published five novels for adults (two under a pseudonym), on top of numerous short stories.
+As well as writing, Laura also works with young people in schools developing literacy skills.
+Over the past six years she has also worked as a developmental editor and mentor.
 Her favourite word is ‘love’.

 ‘Damian Barr is an award-winning writer, columnist and salonnière.
 Maggie & Me, his memoir about coming of age and coming out in Thatcher’s Britain, was a Radio 4 Book of the Week.
 Literary Editor of Soho House magazine, Damian writes columns for the Big Issue and the SundayTimes and often pops up on Radio 4.
 Starting at Shoreditch House in 2008 and now based at The Savoy Hotel in London, his sold-out Literary Salon premieres new work from emerging and established writers and guests include David Nicholls, Caitlin Moran and Bret Easton Ellis.
 He’s currently writing his first novel and continuing his quest for the perfect Martini.
-He was the first of our Little Green Pig Patrons.
-His favourite word is ‘mighty’.
+Damian was the first of our Little Green Pig Patrons and his favourite word is ‘mighty’.

 Queen of Teen 2014 Juno Dawson is the multi award-winning author of six novels for young adults.
 In 2016, she authored the best-selling World Book Day title: SPOT THE DIFFERENCE.
 Her next novel is the beautiful and emotive MARGOT & ME which will be followed by her adult debut, the memoir THE GENDER GAMES.
 Juno also wrote the bestselling non-fiction guide to life for young LGBT people, THIS BOOK IS GAY.
-Juno is a regular contributor to Attitude Magazine, Glamour Magazine and The Guardian and has contributed to news items on national television and radio concerning sexuality, identity, literature and education.
+Juno is a regular contributor to Attitude Magazine, Glamour Magazine and The Guardian.
+She has contributed to news items on national television and radio concerning sexuality, identity, literature and education.
 Her favourite word is ‘poop’.

 Pete Lawson, Chair